Canon 77D vs Panasonic GX850

 It is notable that the 77D has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 77D and the GX850 are recent models that are part of the current product line-up.
-The GX850 replaced the earlier Panasonic GF7, while the 77D followed on from the Canon T6s.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Panasonic GX850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.